knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsWalletsApi.md

             var apiInstance = new PaymentsWalletsApi();
-            var userId = 56;  // int? | The ID of the user for whom wallet is being modified var currencyCode = currencyCode_example;  // string | Currency code of the user's wallet var request = new ModelWalletAlterRequest(); // ModelWalletAlterRequest | The requested balance modification to be made to the user's wallet (optional)
+            var userId = 56;  // int? | The ID of the user for whom wallet is being modified var currencyCode = currencyCode_example;  // string | Currency code of the user's wallet var request = new WalletAlterRequest(); // WalletAlterRequest | The requested balance modification to be made to the user's wallet (optional)

             try
             {
-                // Updates the balance for a user's wallet ModelWalletTransactionResource result = apiInstance.UpdateWalletBalance(userId, currencyCode, request);
+                // Updates the balance for a user's wallet WalletTransactionResource result = apiInstance.UpdateWalletBalance(userId, currencyCode, request);
                 Debug.WriteLine(result);
             }
             catch (Exception e)